By Linley Bignoux

 “Now this emotion was felt when the Socceroo’s qualified for the world cup 2006 …being at that game I have never felt more proud to be an Australian than that night …there were people of all backgrounds religions all walks of life all-singing cheering and crying together as one”

-Certainly, what remains the bonds do go way back, as Australia sought to form an independent nation in the 1900s from Britain, the colours are believed to be a by-product of strong independence coupled with a thriving lust to be successful, which heralded in the colours, stereotypical of many former colonies around the world.
+Certainly, what remains of the bonds do go way back, as Australia sought to form an independent nation in the 1900s from Britain, the colours are believed to be a by-product of strong independence coupled with a thriving lust to be successful, which heralded in the colours, stereotypical of many former colonies around the world.

-Over the years the Green and Gold became what signifies and identifies Australians as one entity; sports and culture were fused to later become the collective spirit of a nation, more so Australia who has embraced multiculturism over the past 60 years or so.
+Over the years the Green and Gold became what signifies and identifies Australians as one entity; sports and culture were fused to later become the collective spirit of a nation, more so Australia has embraced multiculturism over the past 60 years or so.

 Australian Times Editor Time Martin says, “I instantly recognise the sporting colours of green and gold with Australia.
 Green and gold are the colours that have come to define our nation, far more than the blue, red and white of our flag.
 We have taken the green and gold into our hearts and our psyche and proudly display them with pride.”